Amanda Anisimova: Playing style

 Anisimova is an aggressive baseliner, with powerful groundstrokes from both wings.
 Her two-handed backhand is her most potent weapon, and is hit consistently with depth, speed, and power; she produces many winners with her backhand down-the-line.
 Her forehand is also strong, and is hit flat with a condensed swing, allowing her to generate sharp angles with this stroke.
 She can hit her forehand effectively at any ball height, rendering her forehand deadly on any surface.
 She is fast around the court, and her footwork is quick and intricate, allowing her to extend rallies until she can create an opportunity to hit a winner.

-One of her greatest strengths is her return of serve, especially when returning second serves, neutralising powerful serves with a crosscourt inside-out forehand or a backhand down-the-line, making her one of the most effective returners on the WTA Tour.
-The cleanness of her ball-striking, point construction, and powerful groundstrokes make her a formidable opponent on any surface.
+Coaches

+In June 2024, Anisimova hired Hendrik Vleeshouwers to be her coach.
+Vleeshouwers was named the 2025 WTA Coach of the Year for his leadership in coaching Anisimova to a career-best season.